BertrandMarechal/bert-application-manager/README.md

 - #sort --sorts on this column
 - #list-filter=<name?> --generates the list code with a filter on this column
 - #camel-cased-name=<name!> --sets the camel cased name
+- #get-with-parent --mark the current object as to get when getting the parent object

 ### table